Sea Fisheries (Vessel Monitoring

 for the purpose of scientific investigations.[2]

-Regulations do not apply to a fishing boat that is less than 15 metres in
+Regulations in respect of a fishing boat that measures less than 12 metres

 PART 2